Become a Family Caregiver

 Advantages of Becoming Your Loved One’s CNA/HHA

-As a parent or family member, nobody understands the daily needs of your loved one better than you do.
-The “Parent-as-CNA/HHA” program is unique to South Carolina Medicaid and allows family members (not just parents) to earn certification to become a caregiver for their loved one, based on medical necessity.
+As a family member, nobody understands the daily needs of your loved one better than you do.
+The “Family-as-CNA/HHA” program is unique to South Carolina Medicaid and allows family members to earn certification to become a caregiver for their loved one, based on medical necessity.
 It allows an opportunity to earn a viable income as an employee of a home healthcare agency.

 - By becoming your family member’s certified caregiver, you don’t have to worry about lapses in care.

-- With a trusted parent or family member as a CNA/HHA, some financial burden is relieved for the family.
+- With a trusted family member as a CNA/HHA, some financial burden is relieved for the family.

 Certain eligibility requirements must be met.
 Contact us for complete details.